jharmitage23/web_scraping/README.md

 # web_scraping
-My attempt at web scraping
+Scripts, notebooks, and tutorials related to web scraping